Introduction

 Dashboard/GUI

 Portainer dashboard is designed to offer a simplified version of the native Kubernetes dashboard.
-Since it does not require previous knowledge of Kubernetes CLI commands, Portainer's GUI is a good solution for DevOps beginners.
+Since it does not require previous knowledge of Kubernetes CLI commands, Portainer's GUI is a good solution for DevOps beginners and those who deploy 3rd-party container-based applications.

 Rancher Cluster Dashboard facilitates app deployment and management in the cluster.
 It features cluster resource consumption stats and tools for deploying and orchestrating containers.